Care Management Nurse, San Francisco, CA

 - Ensures member has access to services appropriate to their health needs.

-- Monitors and routinely updates the medical care plan to match member’s motivation and priorities and interfaces with member’s PCP and SFHP Medical Directors on the prioritization of goals.
+- Monitor and routinely update the nursing care plan goals and interventions to match member’s motivation and priorities and interfaces with member’s PCP and SFHP Medical Directors on the prioritization of goals.

-- Provides targeted medical interventions focused on chronic condition, assessment and management, prioritization of medical needs health coaching education, and development of member’s self-management skills.
+- Provide targeted medical interventions focused on chronic condition, assessment and management, prioritization of medical needs health coaching education, and development of member’s self-management skills.

-- Coordinates care across settings and helps patient/families understand health care options Home and facility visits as needed
+- Coordinate care across settings and helps client/caregivers understand health care options.

 - Review member’s medical history in multiple Electronic Medical Records (EMRs) and summarize key medical information in our care management system, Essette.

-- Adding nursing/medical perspective to interdisciplinary team management of patients with complex needs.
+- Add nursing/medical perspective to interdisciplinary team management of clients with complex needs.

-- Engage in ongoing interdisciplinary, intra-organizational collaborations and serve as a nurse liaison to SFHP partners, such as governmental agencies and community based organizations.(CCS, GGRC, LEA, etc.)
+- Engage in ongoing interdisciplinary, intra-organizational collaborations and serve as a nurse liaison to SFHP partners, Behavioral Health, governmental agencies and community based organizations (such as CCS, GGRC, LEA, etc.).

-- Work collaboratively with Community Coordinators to -develop the psychosocial history and priorities of the member.
+- Work collaboratively with Community Coordinators to –assess client’s psychosocial and medical needs and identify/prioritize care planning goals

 - Use nursing/medical expertise and experience to support team outreach, engagement, and ongoing management of members regarding chronic disease management, health services use, and medication management.